strebuh/crypto_currencies_models/README.md

 The variance decomposition indicates the amount of information that each system element contributes to the other one, in term of autoregression.
-The results are compatible IRF, first few periods (days) ahead bitcoin log price forecast error variance is only influenced by itself, in long run there seems to be some mild influence of dogecoin shocks.
-The influence of bitcoin shocks on dogecoin seems to be much stronger, as dogecoin in first few days forecast error variance is even more related to bitcoin that itself, while from 3rd day on, it is primarily related to dogecoin.
+The results are compatible with IRF, first few periods (days) ahead bitcoin log price forecast error variance is only influenced by itself, in long run there seems to be some mild influence of dogecoin shocks.
+The influence of bitcoin shocks on dogecoin seems to be much stronger, as dogecoin in first few days, forecast error variance is even more related to bitcoin that itself, while from 3rd day on, it is primarily related to dogecoin.

 ![vd_VAR](img/vd_VAR.png)